We live in an era of choices, and this is no exception when it comes to selecting a type of dog breed as your next pet.

 My Final Thoughts on The Biewer Terrier

-The Biewer Terrier is a lively and curious mini breed which will liven up any house.
+The Biewer Terrier is a lively and curious mini breed that will liven up any house.

 They only require a moderate amount of physical activity and do very well with older children and other pets which are not immense in size.

-This toy breed can adjust perfectly to apartment life and can exist in both an urban and rural surrounding.
+This toy breed can adjust perfectly to apartment life and can exist in both urban and rural surroundings.

 Their strong will does make an appearance, which can make them somewhat demanding and noisy.